-The following is a summary of official actions* taken by the ANC 2F Community Development Committee (CDC) at its August 27, 2014 meeting, as well as other agenda items that came before the Committee but which did not require a vote.
-Click on the images to the left to view the full presentation deck (PDF) for each project.
+The following is a summary of official actions* taken by the ANC 2F Community Development Committee (CDC) at its November 19, 2014 meeting, as well as other agenda items that came before the Committee but which did not require a vote.

 |SPECIAL NOTICE: The December CDC meeting will NOT be held on the usual fourth Wednesday of the month due to the Holidays.
 Instead, the meeting will be held on Wednesday, December 17, 2014, 7pm at the Washington Plaza Hotel.
 Subscribers to ANC 2F’s email list will receive additional reminders about the date change.|

 - The CDC voted unanimously (8-0) to recommend that the full ANC support the DDOT Public Space application for a sidewalk café consisting of four two-top tables at 1320 14th St, NW (The Pig).